GillesOdb/clean-matplotlib-plots/README.md

 # About
-This repository contains example scripts for creating clean visuals with Matplotlib.
+This repository contains Python scripts for creating clean visuals with Matplotlib.

 # Example plots